DarkRyu550/git-furry/README.md

 $ git branch
   foo    xxxxxx A commit message
 * master xxxxxx Another commit message
-$ git-fem
+$ git-furry
 # Enter GitHub credentials
 $ git branch
   foo            xxxxxx A commit message
-* mistress xxxxxx Another commit message
+* werewolf_daddy xxxxxx Another commit message
 ```

-you can now optionally delete `master` upstream with `$ git push origin :master` but if other people pull from your repo and you don't tell them you've done this, they may become very angry.
+you can now optionally delete `master` upstream with `$ git push origin :master` but if other people pull from your repo and you don't tell them you've done this, they may become very gay.